ferrous-systems/rust-training/training-slides/src/booting-cortex-m.md

 Note:

-The cortex-m-rt crate does it more nicely than this.
-Unlike in C, it's actually not easy at all to put both a `*mut u32` for the stack pointer, and a `unsafe extern "C" fn() -> !` for the reset function into the same array!
+The cortex-m-rt crate does not use a dedicated `VectorTable` struct.
+Instead it places some of the individual vector table components into dedicated segments and then places all components in the correct order inside the linker script.

 ## C Reset Handler